 If exporters set prices in their own currency, and there is nominal price stickiness, then exchange rate movements will alter a country's terms of trade.
-For example, consider a world of two countries - Europe and the United States.
-If European exporters set prices in euros, $P{E,X}^{\epsilon}$ (the subscript E refers to Europe, X refers to export prices, and the superscript refers to the currency of pricing), then the dollar price of US imports, $S^{\$/\epsilon}P{E,X}^{\epsilon}$, is directly influenced in the short run by the dollar per euro exchange rate, $S^{\$/\epsilon}$.
-Likewise, if US exporters set their prices in dollars, $P{U,X}^{\$}$, then the euro price of European imports, $P{U,X}^{\$}$, moves inversely with the exchange rate.
-A dollar depreciation (an increase in $S^{\$/\epsilon}$) directly and instantaneously raises the price of imports in the United States, and lowers the price of imports in Europe.
-If the elasticity of demand for imports is sufficiently high, and all other influences on the trade balance are held constant, then a depreciation of the dollar should raise the US trade balance.
+For example, consider a world of two countries - Europe and the U.S. If European exporters set prices in euros, $P{E,X}^{\epsilon}$ (the subscript E refers to Europe, X refers to export prices, and the superscript refers to the currency of pricing), then the dollar price of U.S. imports, $S^{S/\epsilon}P{E,X}^{\epsilon}$ is directly influenced in the short run by the dollar per euro exchange rate, $S^{S/\epsilon}$ .
+Likewise, if U.S. exporters set their prices in dollars, $P{U,X}^{\delta}$ , then the europrice of European imports, $P{U,X}^{S/\epsilon}/S^{S/\epsilon}$ moves inversely with the exchange rate.
+A dollar depreciation (an increase in $S^{S/\epsilon}$ ) directly and instantaneously raises the price of imports in the U.S., and lowers the price of imports in Europe.
+If the elasticity of demand for imports is sufficiently high, and all other influences on the trade balance are held constant, then a depreciation of the dollar should raise the U.S. trade balance.
 Its exports should increase relative to its imports.

 Alternatively, consider a small open economy.
 That country may have no influence on the world prices of traded goods.
 For example, Korea (which is not so small, but perhaps too small to set prices of traded goods) may compete in a world in which all traded goods prices are set in dollars.
-It imports goods from the United States that are priced in dollars, and when it exports to the United States, it must price in dollars.
-The level of the dollar/won exchange rate would not influence Korea's terms of trade in the short run because both prices are set in dollars.
-But prices of non-traded goods and services in Korea are set in won and sticky in won terms in the short run.
+It imports goods from the U.S. that are priced in dollars, and when it exports to the U.S., it must price in dollars.
+The level of the dollar/won exchange rate would not influence Korea's terms of trade in the short run, because both prices are set in dollars.
+But prices of nontraded goods and services in Korea are set in won, and sticky in won terms in the short run.
 A depreciation of the won relative to the dollar, according to this analysis, should increase the price of traded goods relative to non-traded goods within Korea.
 We might then expect that a depreciation of the won would switch demand toward Korean non-traded goods and away from traded goods.
-Potentially, this depreciation could improve the Korean trade balance if it leads to a decline in imports.
+Potentially, this depreciation could improve the Korean trade balance it leads to a decline in imports.
 The depreciation may also induce an expansion of Korea's export industry.
 As the won prices of exports increase, resources will move into Korea's export industries.
-(In contrast to the example of the United States and Europe in the previous paragraph, this type of analysis assumes that Korea is a small enough force in world markets that it can increase its supply of exports to the world without any reduction in its export price.)
+(In contrast to the example of U.S. and Europe in the first paragraph, this type of analysis assumes that Korea is a small enough force in world markets that it can increase its supply of exports to the world without any reduction in its export price.)